The Deaf Club: Closing

-The club closed with a party hosted by the artist and filmmaker Bruce Conner.
+The club closed in the summer of 1980, with a party hosted by the artist and filmmaker Bruce Conner.
 The club had a history of being closed for various reasons, such as by the fire marshal for the lack of sprinklers.
 Holding private parties with a closed door policy was a way of it continuing to run.
-The DEAF CLUB closed after the WESTERN FRONT, a September–October festival of West Coast Bands, which went underreported.
-As Biafra said, "The magic of the DEAF CLUB was its intimate sweaty atmosphere, kind of like a great big house party.
+As Biafra said, "The magic of the Deaf Club was its intimate sweaty atmosphere, kind of like a great big house party.
 The club remained raw to the very end.